 About

 I was raised between Taiwan and the US, and spent two years living and working in Shenzhen before coming back stateside.
-That biography isn't a fun fact.
-It's the operating system underneath everything else on this page.
+That biography is the operating system underneath everything else on this page.

-The common thread across all of it: walk into the room, figure out what's actually going on underneath what people are saying, and create the conditions for a cross-functional team to move forward together.
+The common thread: walk into the room, figure out what's actually going on underneath what people are saying, and create the conditions for a cross-functional team to move forward together.
 Then get out of their way.
-If I had to name the job, it's integration leader.
-Not a title anyone's ever given me.
-Just the thing I keep ending up doing.
+The job is integration leader.
+It's just the thing I keep ending up doing.

 Today I work at the intersection of AI transformation and organizational change, the space where technology promises one thing and people experience something else entirely.
 There's a pattern underneath AI resistance that I keep finding across very different contexts.
 The same identity disruption shows up in veterans returning from deployment, executives approaching retirement, and mid-career professionals watching AI restructure the expertise they built their career around.
 It's not a technology problem.
 It's a "who am I now" problem.
-I call it the Identity Layer, and I write about what I find there.
+I call it the Identity Layer, and it's become the thesis that organizes most of what I write about here.

 How I work

-I translate between worlds.
-Strategy and operations.
-Creative and data.
-Headquarters and the market three time zones away where the work actually happens.
-Most organizational friction isn't disagreement, it's different languages describing the same thing.
+I translate between worlds: strategy and operations, creative and data, headquarters and the market three time zones away where the work actually happens.
+Most of the organizational friction I've encountered isn't really disagreement.
+It's different languages describing the same thing, and nobody in the room realizing it.
 I make them make sense to each other, and then I build the scaffolding so teams can keep moving after I leave the room.

 Outside of work